dotnet/runtimelab/src/docs/binding-generics.md

 ```

 Before calling a function with generic constraints, the primitive value would have to be explicitly wrapped using these wrapper structs.

+**NOTE:** This makes an assumption that binary representation of value of a frozen struct with a single `Int` field is the same as of `Int` itself.